-Euro Freelancers launched the European Sharing Economy Coalition (EURO-SHE) at a public hearing in the European Economic and Social Committee (EESC) – one of the advisory bodies of the European Commission – on 25 September 2013.
-The event was hosted by Mr Bernardo Hernández Bataller, the Rapporteur of the Collaborative Consumption Opinion of the EESC.
+The European Sharing Economy Coalition (EURO-SHE) was launched at a public hearing in the European Economic and Social Committee (EESC) – one of the advisory bodies of the European Commission – on 25 September 2013.
+The event was hosted by Mr Bernardo Hernández Bataller, the Rapporteur of the Collaborative Consumption Opinion Paper of the EESC.

 The launch of the European Sharing Economy Coalition followed an invitation from the European Commission to discuss the importance of tackling the Sharing Economy model for the European Union.

 The Sharing Economy and the EU have common goals: increase resource efficiency, create jobs and prosperity, build community participation and advance social innovation.
 The European Sharing Economy Coalition sees this as a great opportunity to combine efforts around joint priorities and mainstream a stronger, more resilient Europe in view of meeting the EU2020 objectives.

 The Coalition’s main aim is to shape a critical mass that speaks with a single voice, making the case for European policies that place a greater emphasis on sharing and collaboration, as the driving force behind a more prosperous, sustainable and competitive European economy.